Blinging it at Burning Man

 It gets rather windy.
 Will your hat stay on in a dust storm?

-Be certain your hat can stay on your head in a dust storm…without you holding on to it.
+So you’ve heard most everyone say you need to bring a hat to Burning Man, right?
+Be certain your hat can stay on your head in a dust storm…without you holding on to it!
 Give this situation some thought when selecting what hat(s) to bring: If you’re riding your bike, or even just walking, and a 30 mph gust of wind comes through, where’s your hat?
 Is it still on your head?
 Or is it off and rolling?

 A hat is only functional if it stays on your head.
 I no longer bring a day hat, personally.
 I’ve given up on them, though I include a hat on this list because I think you should bring one as a first-timer and see how you do with it.